osresearch/p5.projection/README.md

 ## The WebGL parts

 The [p5 `applyMatrix()`](https://p5js.org/reference/#/p5/applyMatrix)
-takes either 6 elements, in which csae only affine transforms are supported, or 16 elements, which allows arbitrary projections.
+takes either 6 elements, in which case only affine transforms are supported, or 16 elements, which allows arbitrary XYZ to UVW projections.

 Since the 2D values have `z=0`, the equation that the matrix should apply is: